GeneriicName/Utility-menu-py/README.md

 **The "assets" folder contains all the images for the GUI application.
 You can paste a username/computer name/IP address or network path of a printer in the entry box for translation to network their network path in the print servers or their IP address**

-**This was tested on windows 10-11, i cannot guarantee it will work on earlier versions**
+**This was tested on windows 10-11, i cannot guarantee it will work on earlier versions, and was built with python 3.9**

 ***This script features support for logging, although not fully.
 However, points of the script that are most likely prone to exceptions are covered.***